The-Church-of-Sigma/Sigmapedia/README.md

 ![For images, link to the file path with a ! before the square bracket.
 If you don't know this, tell me and I'll deal with it later](./docs/assets/sigma.png)

  - lists have a space, a - or *, then another space and the content
-  - you can indent with an extra space
+   - you can indent with two extra spaces

 1. You can also have...
 2. Numbered lists!
   1. No space at the start for normal items but there are for indentations
 ```
 If you want to see what the above looks like in markdown: